Chief executive officer: CEO Selection and Performance Evaluation

+Every CEO and C-level executive must be able to provide specific answers to the preceding questions, readily and clearly.
+Additionally, these questions can also be used as a framework for evaluating potential candidates for the succession planning and selection process.

 Executive compensation

 Executive compensation has been a source of criticism following a dramatic rise in pay relative to the average worker's wage.
 For example, the relative pay was 20-to-1 in 1965 in the US, but had risen to 376-to-1 by 2000.
 The relative pay differs around the world, and, in some smaller countries, is still around 20-to-1.
 Observers differ as to whether the rise is due to competition for talent or due to lack of control by compensation committees.
 In recent years, investors have demanded more say over executive pay.

 Diversity

 Lack of diversity amongst chief executives has also been a source of criticism.
 In 2018, 5% of Fortune 500 CEOs were women.
+In 2023 the number rose to 10.4% of for Women CEO's of Fortune 500 companies.
 The reasons for this are explained or justified in various ways, and may include biological sex differences, male and female differences in Big Five personality traits and temperament, sex differences in psychology and interests, maternity and career breaks, hypergamy, phallogocentrism, the existence of old boy networks, tradition, and the lack of female role models in that regard.
 Some countries have passed laws mandating boardroom gender quotas.
+In 2023 Rockefeller Foundation awarded a grant to Korn Ferry to research strategies and then action a plan to help more women to become CEO's.